Cancel anytime

 History and Background

-KeyCorp was founded in 1825 as the Commercial Bank of Albany in New York.
-Through numerous mergers and acquisitions, including the notable Society Corp. merger in 1994, it evolved into KeyCorp, one of the largest bank-based financial services companies in the U.S.
+KeyCorp traces its origins to 1825 with the Commercial Bank of Albany.
+Through mergers and acquisitions, including the notable Society Corporation merger in 1994, it evolved into the KeyCorp we know today.

 Core Business Areas

-- Commercial Banking: Provides a range of banking and financial products and services to middle market clients, large corporations, and government entities, including lending, deposit, and cash management.
+- Commercial Banking: Provides a wide array of banking and financial services to businesses, including lending, deposit accounts, cash management, and investment banking.

-- Consumer Banking: Offers banking and investment products and services to individuals and small businesses, including checking accounts, savings accounts, mortgages, auto loans, and investment advice.
+- Consumer Banking: Offers banking products and services to individuals, including checking and savings accounts, mortgages, auto loans, credit cards, and investment services.

-- Wealth Management: Provides investment management, financial planning, trust and private banking services to high-net-worth individuals and families.
+- Wealth Management: Provides investment management, financial planning, and trust services to high-net-worth individuals and institutions.

 Leadership and Structure